strychnide/libmediainfo_cffi/README.rst

 Differences between this and `pymediainfo <https://github.com/sbraz/pymediainfo/>`_
 ===================================================================================
 | The main difference is that this library uses the API mode of CFFI, while pymediainfo uses the ABI mode.
-Libmediainfo_cffi approach is safer and faster, but it's a bit more complicated to debug (since you need to wrapper the C++ mediainfo library in C to comunicate with Python.
+Libmediainfo_cffi approach is safer and faster but it's a bit more complicated to debug, since you need to wrap the C++ mediainfo library in C to comunicate with Python.
-| On the other hand, pymediainfo is more tested, Python only, so a bit easier to read (don't be mistaken, this library is PyPy compatible too, and it works great!) and **supports Python 2** (while this library doesn't and won't) and it's maybe more buggy if you need crossplatform capabilities (since, it uses ABI mode).
+| On the other hand pymediainfo is more tested, Python only, so a bit easier to read (don't be mistaken, this library is PyPy compatible too, and it works great!) and **supports Python 2** (while this library doesn't and won't) and has crossplatform capabilities (since it uses ABI mode).

 Installation
 ============
 ``pip install libmediainfo_cffi``

+| Note: you need to have libmediainfo installed and the following files:
+- /usr/include/MediaInfo/MediaInfo.h
+- $PATH/libmediainfo.so

 Development
 ===========